-The boat devoured the last few kilometers towards Amantani.
+The boat devoured the last few kilometres towards Amantani.
 The sight of a distantly present mound grew.
 The guide briefed us on the itinerary while passing a photo album with pictures of birds dwelling on the island.

 As the boat docked, we were divided into smaller groups of four and were introduced to our host who came to receive us in the pier.

-The major attractions in Amantani are the two pre-Inca temples pachamama (Mother-earth) and pachatata (Father-Earth), that symbolizes the principle of complementarity and harmony in the Andean culture.
-It was a rewarding sight from pachatata to witness the sun setting on the world’s highest navigable lake.
+The major attractions in Amantani are the two pre-Inca temples Pachamama (Mother-earth) and Pachatata (Father-Earth), that symbolizes the principle of complementarity and harmony in the Andean culture.
+It was a rewarding sight from Pachatata to witness the sun setting on the world’s highest navigable lake.

 The next morning after an early breakfast the host accompanied us to the pier from where we sailed off to our last stop Taquile.

 The boat anchored on the bottom of terraced slopes of the Taquile after a nerve jolting ride through stormy waves.
-The hike from the pier to the Main Plaza, located 3950 meters above sea level took 45 minutes through winding path of stone steps with a view of the lake on one side.
+The hike from the pier to the Main Plaza, located 3950 meters above sea level took 45 minutes through the winding path of stone steps with a view of the lake on one side.

 Taquile was once a prized possession of Incas.
-The empire seized the island in the 15th century.
+The Empire seized the island in the 15th century.
 The inhabitants still speak its tongue, Quechua.
-Once a political prison, Taquile is now known for handicrafts which is protected by UNESCO.
+Once a political prison, Taquile is now known for handicrafts which are protected by UNESCO.
 Knitting is exclusively performed by males, starting at age of eight.
 Women spin wool and use vegetables and minerals to dye them.
 Women are also the weavers of the Chumpis, the wide belts with woven designs worn by everyone in the community of Taquile.